sparshk380/ansible/README.md

 2. Instance Groups - Instance groups in Ansible Automation Platform, when creating a smart inventory, determine which execution nodes will run jobs using that inventory, allowing for targeted job execution and load balancing across specific sets of AAP nodes.

-3. Variables - Variables Variable definitions and values to be applied to all hosts in this inventory.
+3. Variables - Variable definitions and values to be applied to all hosts in this inventory.
 Enter variables using either JSON or YAML syntax.
 Use the radio button to toggle between the two.

 ## Constructed Inventory